Sivaji Ganesan: Political career

 Due to his popularity, he was requested to be part of the Indian National Congress Tamil Nadu.
 His respect for Kamaraj made him support Congress.

 From 1964, Ganesan became a strong supporter of the Indian National Congress.
 He embraced Congress leader Kamarajar's leadership.
 He was made the Rajya Sabha Member of Parliament by then Prime Minister Indira Gandhi.
 Indira Gandhi's death in 1984 also brought Ganesan's political career to an end.

 Sivaji Ganesan (far left) with M. Karunanidhi next to him.

-After the death of All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and Chief Minister of Tamil Nadu M. G. Ramachandran in 1987, AIADMK broke into two, one headed by his wife V. N. Janaki Ramachandran and other by another Tamil movie star J. Jayalalithaa.
+After the death of All India Anna Dravida Munnetra Kazhagam (AIADMK) founder and Chief Minister of Tamil Nadu M. G. Ramachandran in 1987, AIADMK broke into two, one headed by Tamil movie star J. Jayalalithaa and other by MGR's wife V. N. Janaki Ramachandran.
 Election Commission of India refused to accept either of them as the original AIADMK.
 Tamil Nadu Congress decided to ally with only United AIADMK.
 This move was opposed by Sivaji Ganesan and hence he left the party along with his supporters to form the new party Thamizhaga Munnetra Munnani on 10 February 1988.
 To popularise the party Ganesan produce a movie titled En Thamizh En Makkal (My Tamil language and my people).
 At the time the party was created it was considered to be pro-Liberation Tigers of Tamil Eelam.
 The party opposed the presence of Indian Peace Keeping Force in Sri Lanka stating that the force was trying to wipe out the LTTE and its leader V. Prabhakaran.
 The party also urged the Government of India to hold talks with the LTTE without any pre- condition.
 In the 1989 elections, his party lost all of its seats in favor of V. N. Janaki Ramachandran.
 Sivaji himself was defeated by DMK candidate Durai Chandrasekaran in the Tiruvayaru seat by a difference of 10,643 votes.

 He later joined the Janata Dal under VP Singh and rose through the ranks to become the party's state president, but his political career came to an end in 1993.